Taxation of required minimum distributions

 But you can't continue deferring these taxes forever.
 When you reach age 70½, you'll be required to withdraw at least a certain amount (called your "required minimum distribution," or RMD) from your accounts every year and pay income taxes on these withdrawals.

-Anyone who inherits an IRA will also be required to take RMDs, no matter what age he or she is.
+Anyone who inherits an IRA may also be required to take RMDs, no matter what age he or she is.

 Good to know!